Landis, Dennis

 Holley Hewitt Ulbrich

 Holley Hewitt Ulbrich is Alumni Distinguished Professor Emerita of Economics at Clemson University and the author of seven books in her field.
 Along with her economic writings, she has also contributed a chapter on Philip Prince to a book on the history of the Clemson University presidents.
 She received her BA (1963), MA (1964) and PhD (1969) from the University of Connecticut in Economics and her Master of Theological Studies (2003) from Candler School of Theology at Emory University.
-Currently she is working on a book on the history of the fellowship movement.
-Holley is a member of the Unitarian Universalist Fellowship of Clemson, South Carolina.
+A member of UU Fellowship of Clemson, SC, she published her book The Fellowship Movement: A Growth Strategy and Its Legacy through Skinner House Books in 2008.
+Her latest book is Passionately Moderate: Civic Virtues and Democracy (2023).

 Articles: John C. Calhoun